apache/trafficserver/doc/arch/cache/cache-arch.en.rst

       In addition if a TTL is set for rule that matches in :file:`cache.config` then this check is not done.

    Range Request
-      Cache valid only if :ts:cv:`proxy.config.http.cache.range.lookup` in :file:`records.config` is non-zero.
+      Cache valid only if :ts:cv:`proxy.config.http.cache.range.lookup` in
+      :file:`records.config` is non-zero.
 This does not mean the range request can be cached, only that it might be satisfiable from the cache.
+In addition, :ts:cv:`proxy.config.http.cache.range.write`
+	    can be set to try to force a write on a range request.
+This probably has little value at the moment, but if for example the origin server ignores the ``Range:`` header, this option can allow for the response to be cached.
+It is disabled by default, for best performance.

 A plugin can call :c:func:`TSHttpTxnReqCacheableSet()` to force the request to be viewed as cache valid.